wizounovziki/api_intro/README.md

 ### Emotion AI model
 #### Route: /emotion
 #### Description
-Input an image with in bytes or base64 format, return the inference of the emotion on the face, now supports 6 emotions: anger, disgust, fear, happy, neutral, sad, surprise.
+Input an image with in bytes or base64 format, return the inference of the emotion on the face, now supports 4 emotions: happy, neutral, sad, surprise.
 #### Parameters

 |  Variables  |Required(Y/N) | Description  |